damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 #### How to submit a new issue

-1. The first thing you should do is search both CE and EE projects if a similar issue already exists.
-There is no need to create duplicates.
+1. If you have time, the first thing you should do is search both CE and EE projects if a similar issue already exists.
+We shouldn't create duplicates if we can avoid them.
 2. Identify if the issue is about GitLab Community Edition (EE) or GitLab Enterprise Edition (EE), although this can easily be changed later.
 3. You should clearly state what the current pain point is, what we are trying